English Language Learners

 Transitional Bilingual Education (TBE) Description

 The Transitional Bilingual Education program is for non-native English speaking students who need support to succeed in academic subjects and learn written and spoken English.
 TBE is offered at schools that educate at least 20 students of one language.
-Teachers are fluent in English and the students’ native language and provide increasing opportunities for the students to learn English, while supporting comprehension in the native language.
+Teachers are fluent in English and the students’ native language and provide increasing opportunities for the students to learn English while supporting comprehension in the native language.
 At Lemont-Bromberek CSD 113A, Polish is the only TBE program offered.
 Currently, TBE for Polish ELLs is offered at Oakwood and River Valley Schools.

 Both programs for English Language Learners teach students using research-based principles of language instruction for English language learners.

-Parents have the right to refuse any or all elements of the program for their son/daughter or request that the student be instructed only in English as a part of the English as a Second Language program.
+Parents have the right to refuse any or all elements of the program for their son/daughter or request that the student is instructed only in English as a part of the English as a Second Language program.
 This requires that the parent submit their wishes, in writing, to the teacher or school administration.
 We would be happy to talk with you about this decision at any time.

 Exit procedures for all English Language Learners